 danah boyd, “The Power of Youth: How Invisible Children Orchestrated Kony 2012”

 Ethan Zuckerman, “Unpacking Kony 2012”

-Monday, May 9.
-Final Web Projects Workshop// Working With Templates (meet in Carnegie computer lab)
+Tuesday, May 7.
+Final Web Projects Workshop// Working With Templates (meet in computer lab)

 ***Online Ethnography Due***

 Thursday, May 9.
 The Impact of the Digital Revolution on “Old Media” Industries; The Long Tail; The Case of the Music Industry

 Chris Anderson, “The Long Tail”

 Michael Pfahl, “Giving Away Music to Make Money”